-As a yoga teacher or coach, chances are you are often working with groups.
-And in other areas of your life, you are part of groups as well, such as your family or friends.
-How can you bring a new dimension to the groups and teams that you work with or just make part of, by using principles from yoga?
+As a yoga teacher, you also surely work with groups of people .
+In other parts of life, you may also interact in groups.
+Such as your family and friends.
+What if you could bring a new dimension to the groups and teams that you work with using principles from yoga?
 How can yoga help to build a stronger connection with others?
 Read on to find out more!

 The ability to connect, to engage in relationships with others, requires the capacity to connect to yourself.
 We need to cultivate a stable sense of self and a feeling of safety.
 When we feel safe, we are relaxed and open.
 Therefore, we are able to communicate and share feelings.
 This is reflected in the state of our body and mind.
-It is a state that we can achieve by a regular yoga or meditation practice.
+It is a state that we can achieve through regular meditation practice.

-Most yogic exercises will help you to bring your awareness inward, thereby reconnecting to ourselves and calming the body and mind.
+Most yogic exercises will help you bring your awareness inward.
+Thereby, you are reconnecting with yourself and calming your body and mind.
 These techniques are especially useful:

-- Abdominal breathing – a simple exercise that brings your awareness to the present moment, helps to calm down and thereby connect to your Self
+- Abdominal breathing – a simple exercise that brings your awareness to the present moment, helps to calm down, and thereby connects you to your Self.

-Not only the yoga practice on the mat.
+To everyday people, yoga practice happens on the mat.
 But, using the yoga principles we use on the mat can also be used off the mat.
 The yoga philosophy of the Yamas provide a framework of values and behavioral guidelines that you can translate to groups as well.

-You can apply the Yamas to group relationships as follows:
+You can apply the Yamas to group relationships like this:

-1. Ahimsa: Non-violence in thoughts, words and actions is ahimsa.
-In a group relationship, you can introduce non-violence by setting rules for communication and behavior and practice these.
-For example:
+Non-violence in thoughts, words, and actions is ahimsa.
+In a group relationship, you can introduce non-violence by setting rules for communication and behavior and practicing these.

 - Agree on respecting each other while talking without interrupting